The Importance of meeting people in real life and how to maximise your time

 Other great places to meet Industry conferences or trade body events offer you an opportunity to meet a lot of targeted people in a short amount of time.
 During breaks or by walking around exhibition areas.
 Make sure you do your homework before you get there and don’t ignore following the relevant # to see who’s most engaged with the event.

 You can also spread your wings further, depending on what sort of connections you’re looking to make.
-I’d consider Government bodies, university alumni events.
+I’d consider Government bodies, and university alumni events.

 Other notable places to look include Meetup & Eventbrite.
-I find higher quality events at Eventbrite but of course it depends on what you’re looking for.
+I find higher quality events at Eventbrite but of course, it depends on what you’re looking for.
 Finally, friends and family need to be thought of too and are so easy to overlook.

 Make a system to enhance your ROI

 Make a habit of attending events.
 Set a goal to attend a certain number of events per month and put a minimum number of people you want to meet